 The research proposal is the most important part of your application.
 To prepare a competitive proposal, follow the proposal outline and application instructions carefully.
 Everyone who applies for URA and SURF awards should use the proposal outline as a guide and prepare a response to each section.
 However, since the nature of research varies among the sciences, humanities, and social sciences, please adapt the outline to your project and field of study.
-Sample proposals may be viewed at the Hamel Center office, 209 Hood House.
+Sample proposals may be viewed at the Hamel Center for Undergraduate Research.

 Many undergraduates are overwhelmed when they sit down to write the first draft of a research proposal, and for good reason.
 It's a task most students do not tackle until graduate school.
 Rest assured.
 You will have many resources to draw on as you craft your proposal; you need only take advantage of them.

 We strongly encourage you to attend a workshop as you prepare your application.
 See when the next proposal writing workshop takes place >>

 Once you've written a draft of your proposal, you can obtain a critical review from your faculty mentor, a Hamel Center staff member, or an advisor at the University Writing Center.
-For assistance from Hamel Center staff, contact us at (603) 862-4323 or stop by Hood House 209 to make an appointment.
-For help from the UNH Writing Center, stop by room 329 in the Dimond Library, or call (603) 862-3272.
+For assistance from Hamel Center staff, contact us at (603) 862-4323 or stop by the Hamel Center to make an appointment.
+For help from the UNH Writing Center, stop by Dimond Library 329, or call (603) 862-3272.
 NOTE: If you visit the Writing Center, bring a copy of the Hamel Center proposal outline along with a draft of your research proposal.

 - Maintain contact: Consult with your faculty mentor as you prepare your proposal.